dahliyah/dahliyah.github.io/docs/blog/index.md

 # Home

 Shalom, dear *brothers* and *sisters*!
-I am **thrilled** to share with you the results of my extensive scriptural research over the past two years.
-I have meticulously recorded my observations and designed helpful diagrams, with the aim of providing you with valuable insights.
+I am **thrilled** to share with you the results of my scriptural research over the past two years.
+I have recorded my observations and designed helpful diagrams, with the aim of providing you with valuable insights.
 It is my pleasure to present my findings here for your benefit!

 > [!tip] quote